MartaJaszewska/10xCards/README.md

 - **Node.js**: v20+ recommended (modern Next.js & React versions).
 - **npm**: comes with Node; this repo uses `npm` (see `package-lock.json`).
-- **Supabase project** (planned):
+- **Supabase CLI + project**:
   - PostgreSQL database with auth enabled.
   - RLS configured so users can access only their own rows.
+  - Local schema managed via the SQL migrations in `supabase/migrations` (e.g. `npx supabase db reset`).
-- **OpenRouter API key** (planned):
+- **OpenRouter API key**:
   - For contacting the AI models used in card generation.

-> The exact environment variables and database schema are not yet codified in this repo.
+> The exact environment variables are still being refined.
 The section below uses conventional names that may be adjusted during implementation.

 ### 1. Clone the repository